theplanetbrief.com /carbon/

 Check Why it matters Evidence to request

-Programme approval Only ICAO-approved programmes can supply eligible units ICAO eligible emissions units document reference
+Programme approval Only programmes approved by ICAO can supply eligible units ICAO eligible emissions units document reference

 Compliance period Eligibility is tied to specific CORSIA periods Confirmation for 2024 to 2026, 2027 to 2029 or relevant period